Stratis Description

 • We will remove all the backwards compatible D-Bus interfaces corresponding to stratisd 2 and will supply just a single D-Bus interface for stratisd 3.
 Subsequent minor releases of stratisd 3 will retain their backwards compatible interfaces as described in the DBus API Reference.
 Each interface will have a simplified naming convention, always specifying the major version and using the stratisd minor version in the revision number.
 For example, the name of the filesystem D-Bus interface under the new system for stratisd 3.0.0 is org.storage.stratis3.filesystem.r0.

-The motivation for both these changes is the most typical of all: the implementation of stratisd will become unwieldly and bug-ridden if we try to maintain backwards compatibility in the D-Bus layer while simultaneously doing necessary redesign, re-implementation, and enhancement of the stratisd engine.
+The motivation for both these changes is the most typical of all: the implementation of stratisd will become unwieldy and bug-ridden if we try to maintain backwards compatibility in the D-Bus layer while simultaneously doing necessary redesign, re-implementation, and enhancement of the stratisd engine.
 In particular, changes to the way errors are managed internally will not allow us to ensure consistency of error codes returned over the D-Bus with the ones that were previously used.

 Since we are increasing the major version, dropping the stratisd 2 D-Bus API is an obvious next step.